Joe-Wehbe/CSC375/README.md

 # CineLeb :film_projector:
 Website for cinemas in Lebanon.
-This is the final project of the Database Management Systems course (CSC375)
+This is the final project of the Database Management Systems course (CSC375) at the <a href="https://lau.edu.lb"> Lebanese American University</a>.

 # Contributors :raising_hand_man:
 <a href="https://github.com/Joe-Wehbe">Joe Wehbe</a>